LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[BOOK-The-Bliss-of-Inner-Fire]] - No Title
 - [[BOOKS-TO-REMEMBER]] - No Title
 - [[BOUNDARY-SPANNING]] - No Title
-- [[BUBBLE-HASHTAGS]] - List of hashtags used to indentify a variety of bubbles
+- [[BUBBLE-HASHTAGS]] - List of hashtags used to identify a variety of bubbles
 - [[CAPABILITIES-FOR-LIFE-FRAMEWORK]] - A framework to nurture life-centric capabilities.
 - [[CERT-ORG]] - An organization that certifies circular economy endavours on sliding scales among various rubrics
 - [[CHOMSKY-GLOBAL-HEG-VID]] - Noam Chomsky -- "Global Hegemony: The Facts, The Images"